Chabane/bigdata-playground/k8s/README.md

 ```bash
 $ minikube docker-env
  ```
- you will have something like that :
+ you will have something like this :

 ```bash
 $ minikube docker-env